-\subsection{Inference on the population average $\delta$}
+\subsubsection{Inference on the population average $\delta$}

-Theorem \ref{thm:avg_eff} shows how we may construct confidence sets for the parameter of interest $\bar{\Delta}_{N}$.
-When the object of interest is the unconditional average $\delta$, the convergence of the estimator will be dominated by variation from the third component in (\ref{eq:avg_decomp}), $\bar{\Delta}_{N}-\delta$.
-To describe the statistic in this setting, it is useful to use its U-statistic representation.
-We will additionally assume that $X_{ij}=h(X_{i},X_{j})$.
-This condition appears in other work on dyadic models, for example in \citet{Graham2017}.
+When the object of interest is the unconditional average effect $\delta$, the convergence of the estimator will be dominated by variation from the third component in (\ref{eq:avg_decomp}), $\overline{\Delta}-\delta$.
+To describe the average in this setting, it is useful to use its U-statistic representation.
+We will additionally assume that $X_{ij}=h(X_{i},X_{j})$, a condition that appears in other work on dyadic models, for example in \citet{Graham2017}.
 When $X_{ij}$ measures the similarity (or difference) between $i$ and $j$ in some measure, we will commonly have $X_{ij}=d(X_{i}-X_{j})$, for $d$ some distance function.
 Alternatively, if $X_{ij}$ captures common membership in some group, we may have $X_{ij}=X_{i}X_{j}$ where $X_{i}$ is an indicator for $i$'s membership.